Chalk it up as a chance to learn from your mistakes. There are things you can do to make sure this doesn’t happen again.

 Tips to Keep Sea Moss Gel for Longer

-It is possible to make sea moss gel last years.
+It is possible to make sea moss gel that lasts months.
 This requires freezing in small portions to de-thaw as needed.

 - Start by spooning your sea moss gel into small ice cube trays and freezing it.